lebebr01/lebebr01.github.io/_posts/2015-12-04-centraliowaruser.md

 <section data-markdown>
 # SelectorGadget
-- SelectorGadget is a Javascript addon for web browsers.
+- SelectorGadget is a Javascript addon for web browsers
+- Can quickly identify a css selector or xpath to select correct portion of web page
 - Demo:
     - <https://en.wikipedia.org/wiki/Kirk_Ferentz>
 </section>

 <section data-markdown>
 # Combine SelectorGadget with rvest